Rights & Responsibilities

 If you receive public assistance, we will turn your service back on as soon as we receive a commitment of payment from the social service agency helping you.

 Deferred Payment Agreement- If you have a financial problem that prevents you from paying your bills, we will work with you to establish a deferred payment agreement.
-The agreement must be fair and take account of your financial circumstances.
+The agreement must be fair and take into account your financial circumstances.
 We may ask you to make a down payment of 15 percent of the amount you owe, or one-half your average monthly bill (whichever is greater).
 If you have a financial need you may not have to pay a down payment and your monthly payments may be as low as $10 per month.
 The agreement can be changed if you can show us that there are significant changes in your financial condition beyond your control.

 Hardship Procedures -- In accordance with Public Service Commission rules, we will continue electric heat-related service if a person's health or safety is threatened by the lack of heat.
 We also will refer health or safety problems to the Department of Social Services.
 In the following hardship cases, we will NOT turn off services: